 “Human behavior flows from three main sources: desire, emotion, and knowledge.”

-The emotion wheel is a useful tool for identifying, labeling and understanding emotions, and it can be used to promote you well-being.
+The emotion wheel is a useful tool for identifying, labeling, and understanding emotions, and it can be used to promote your well-being.